new zealand tongariro national park hikers tnz

 Where to go in March

 March marks the change in seasons.
 In the far north this means the days are drawing out and temperatures are rising, but there’s still snow around for winter activities.
 The spring equinox also falls in March – a time of equal night and day and a period that the aurora borealis seems to love.
-On the other side of the world, it’s the start of autumn and a great time to take a hike in New Zealand.
+On the other side of the world, it’s the start of autumn and a great time to take a hike in New Zealand, while in Costa Rica, the ongoing dry season offers welcome warmth from a long winter.

 Husky sledding in Lapland